BinaryAlley/DatasetCrop/README.md

 ### Linux, macOS

-1. Make sure you have the [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) runtime installed.
+1. Make sure you have the [.NET 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) runtime installed.
 The process can differ based on your particular distro.
 2. Open a terminal and navigate to the directory where the application is located.
 3. Run the application using this command:
    ```bash
    dotnet DatasetCrop.dll
    ```
 4. Depending on your Linux distribution, you might need to install additional dependencies.
 For instance, if you encounter issues related to `libSkiaSharp`, you might need to install specific libraries like `libice6`, `libsm6`, and `libfontconfig1`.
-These dependencies are required for `SkiaSharp`, which is used by Avalonia for rendering:
+These dependencies are required for `SkiaSharp`, which is used by Avalonia for rendering.
+Example for Debian/Ubuntu:
    ```bash
     sudo apt install libice6
     sudo apt install libsm6